himanshu9209/Project/README.md

 ARchitecture

+	Since we are using Propel ORM, when we build our project following steps mentioned above, Propel will create mapper and models for us.
+Propel also installs extensive class library for us to interact with tables in our database.

-	dataFeeder class under classes directory contains functions for loading data intodtabase tables. we are loading 30 most starred php repositories from github as of now. if you wantto change this number go to dataFeeder class in data_feeder.php file under classes directory and make following change in constructor.
+	dataFeeder class under classes directory contains functions for loading data into database tables. we are loading 30 most starred php repositories from github as of now. if you wantto change this number go to dataFeeder class in data_feeder.php file under classes directory and make following change in constructor.

 	FROM